Sunday, July 09, 2017

 DIRECTOR: Anna Foerster

-Underworld: Blood Wars opens with a really quick rundown of the series.
-We see glimpses of all the previous films and once we get into Blood Wars, we understand the Selene is now on the run from both Lycan and Vampire clans.
-She is now being hunted down and we queue up one of the worst action scenes I think I've seen in this series of moderately budgeted action, horror films.
+Underworld: Blood Wars opens with a really quick rundown of the franchise.
+We see glimpses of all the previous films, and once we get into Blood Wars, we understand the Selene is now on the run from both Lycan and Vampire clans.
+She is now being hunted down, and we queue up one of the worst action scenes I think I've seen in this series of moderately budgeted action, horror films.
 Terrible visual effects and horrible frantic editing just make every bit of the opening scene hard to watch.
 Like Resident Evil: The Final Chapter, things are so quickly cut and edited that it really does hurt the quality of the cinematography.

 From the opening scene, Underworld: Blood Wars moves onto Selene just moving from one action scene to another.
-This happens with every one of these films but here, I felt like it was very thinly plotted.
+This happens with every one of these films, but here, I felt like it was very thinly plotted.
 There was no real surprise or solid twist with the story.
 We know almost immediately who is going to come out as villains, which characters are going to betray Selene and anyone on her side.
-Everything in this story has been done before in other movies of this type.
-I was very bored throughout the film.
+Everything in this story has been done before in other movies of this ilk.
+I was incredibly bored throughout the film.
 It felt like this was the final nail in the coffin.

 The acting in Underworld: Blood Wars is hit and miss for me.
 Kate Beckinsale is an actress I really like and admire.
-I've even met her in a bar in London and she was very kind and friendly.
+I've even met her at a bar in London, and she was very kind and friendly.
 Willing to take photos with everyone in the bar.
 I think she is so much better than all this material.
 Watch her in Love & Friendship, Vacancy, The Aviator, Nothing But The Truth, Brokedown Palace or even Snow Angels and you will see an extremely talented actress who can deliver a solid performance.
 I think she is the saving grace of these films but deserves much better material.

 DEATH TOLL: 98 (Estimated)